-1. The Director is authorized to implement the Ranching for Wildlife program, including the authority to determine ranch enrollment status, enter into cooperative agreements with ranches, establish and modify public and private season dates on each ranch, and establish and modify license allocations to each ranch including the subsequent distribution of licenses to the public and private share annually, subject to the following provisions.
+1. The Director is authorized to implement the Ranching for Wildlife program, including the authority to determine ranch enrollment status, enter into cooperative agreements with ranches, establish and modify public and private season dates on each ranch, and establish and modify license allocations to each ranch including the subsequent distribution of licenses to the public and private share annually, and may establish additional Ranching for Wildlife operating guidelines subject to the following provisions.

-a.
-Ranch Entry And Maintenance
+B. Ranch Entry And Maintenance

-Ranches must have a minimum of 12,000 acres of privately owned land in one contiguous unit, except for Mountain Meadows Ranch, which shall be considered grandfathered for this minimum acreage.
-Ranches that meet this a12,000-acre minimum requirement may include privately owned non-contiguous parcels in the program if the Director determines that their inclusion will contribute to meeting the performance standards for the ranch.
+- 1. Ranches must have a minimum of 12,000 acres of privately owned land in one contiguous unit, except for Mountain Meadows Ranch, which shall be considered grandfathered for this minimum acreage.
+Ranches that meet this 12,000-acre minimum requirement may include privately owned non-contiguous parcels in the program if the Director determines that their inclusion will contribute to meeting the performance standards for the ranch. - 2.
+Ranches must annually provide a minimum of thirty (30) public licenses, in total for all species for which there is a public season established.
+Except that ranches located in Game

-- 1. Ranches must annually provide a minimum of thirty (30) public licenses, in total for all species for which there is a public season established.
-Except that ranches located in Game Management Units east of Interstate 25 must offer a minimum of twenty (20) public licenses in total for all species if no female licenses for deer, elk, or antelope are allocated to the ranch. - 2.
-Ranches must develop a Ranching For Wildlife Management Plan that includes goals, objectives, and strategies for achieving such goals and objectives for wildlife habitat management, species management, and public hunting management.
-The Management Plan must be approved by the Division prior to execution of a Cooperative Agreement for Ranching For Wildlife. - 3.
-Ranches may not charge public hunters an access fee for hunting. - 4.
+Management Units east of Interstate 25 must offer a minimum of twenty (20) public licenses in total for all species if no female licenses for deer, elk, or pronghorn are allocated to the ranch.

+- 3. Ranches must develop a Ranching For Wildlife Management Plan that includes goals, objectives, and strategies for achieving such goals and objectives for wildlife habitat management, species management, and public hunting management.
+The Management Plan must be approved by the Division prior to execution of a Cooperative Agreement for Ranching For Wildlife. - 4.
+Ranches may not charge public hunters an access fee for hunting. - 5.
 Except as agreed to in writing by the Division when necessary to meet the ranch performance standards or as mutually agreed and contained in the Management Plan, ranches must provide for equality of access in terms of geographical area and mode of transportation for both public and private hunters.
-No closure or restriction of land or roads shall apply to public hunters that do not also apply to private hunters. - 5.
+No closure or restriction of land or roads shall apply to public hunters that do not also apply to private hunters. - 6.
 Public hunts must be established at a time when the species to be hunted are present and available for harvest.
-No public seasons shall be established during times when normal winter conditions would prevent access to most of the ranch, nor when normal migration patterns of the species to be hunted result in the species having migrated off the ranch. - 6.
-Ranches that establish coinciding or overlapping public and private hunts may not exclude public hunters from any portion of the ranch due to the presence of private hunters. - 2.
-Cooperative Agreements, Enrollment, Denial Of Enrollment, Termination Of Enrollment - a.
-The Division is authorized to enter into Cooperative Agreements with ranches. - b.
-Ranches may appeal enrollment decisions to the Wildlife Commission. - c.
-Cooperative Agreements shall incorporate approved Ranching For Wildlife Management Plans as part of the Cooperative Agreement. - d.
-The Division shall evaluate ranches for enrollment and shall establish minimum performance standards for ranches enrolled in the program, including wildlife habitat management and improvement, public recreation opportunity and experience, and any factors intended to contribute to meeting turkey management objectives.
+No public seasons shall be established during times when normal winter conditions would prevent access to most of the ranch, nor when normal migration patterns of the species to be hunted result in the species having migrated off the ranch. - 7.
+Ranches that establish coinciding or overlapping public and private hunts may not exclude public hunters from any portion of the ranch due to the presence of private hunters. - 8.
+The Ranch and the Division will mutually agree to ranch rules regarding access to and hunting on the ranch by public hunters.
+The ranch rules will be provided to hunters prior to seasons on the ranch in accordance with other provisions contained in this Regulation. - C. Cooperative Agreements, Enrollment, Denial Of Enrollment, Termination Of Enrollment - 1.
+The Division is authorized to enter into Cooperative Agreements with ranches. - 2.
+Ranches may appeal enrollment decisions to the Wildlife Commission. - 3.
+Cooperative Agreements shall incorporate approved Ranching For Wildlife Management Plans as part of the Cooperative Agreement. - 4.
+The Division shall periodically evaluate ranches for enrollment and contract performance, and shall establish minimum performance standards for ranches enrolled in the program, including wildlife habitat management and improvement, public recreation opportunity and experience, and any factors intended to contribute to meeting turkey management objectives.
 Such performance standards shall be incorporated into the Cooperative Agreement with the ranch.

-3. Turkey Season Structures
+D. Turkey Season Structures